Bob Nadler, Jr. Bob Nadler, Jr.

 Refactoring Case Statements in Ruby

-Published over 12 years ago 1 min read
+Published almost 14 years ago 1 min read

 case (or switch) statements in your code have a tendency to grow over time.
 After awhile they can become unmanageable and hard to read.
 As a general rule of thumb I try to refactor case statements if they are more than one screen long.
 But how can they be refactored?
 Well, there are several ways, but let's take a look at one in particular using Ruby.